 Annual total body skin examination

-Consideration of a daily aspirin, which has been linked to a reduced risk of colorectal cancer and possibly other cancers in individuals with Lynch syndrome
+Consideration of a daily aspirin, which has been linked to a significantly reduced risk of colorectal cancer in individuals with Lynch syndrome

 Screening for other cancers linked with Lynch syndrome may be recommended depending on a person’s family history, though the effectiveness of such screening remains unproven.

-Yearly pelvic examination, pelvic ultrasound, endometrial biopsy, from age 30 to 35.
-Women who are finished having children may want to consider having preventive surgery to remove the uterus and ovaries, especially since screening for endometrial and ovarian cancer has never proven to be effective in women with Lynch syndrome.
+Yearly female pelvic examination, pelvic ultrasound, endometrial biopsy, from age 30 to 35.
+After finished having children, the person may want to consider having preventive surgery to remove the uterus and ovaries, especially since screening for endometrial and ovarian cancer has never proven to be effective in those with Lynch syndrome.

 Screening options may change over time as new technologies are developed and more is learned about Lynch syndrome and its other forms.
 It is important to talk with your doctor about appropriate screening tests.